 Size Image Description Source

-Mascoma 94k Forward plan view of Mascoma (AO-83) at Alameda, CA., 5 April 1944, during conversion for Naval service.
+Mascoma 94k Forward plan view of USS Mascoma (AO-83) at Alameda, CA., 5 April 1944, during conversion for Naval service.
 She has been newly painted in camouflage scheme Measure 32 Design 3AO.

 Navy Yard Mare Island photo # 2142-44